--- Thich Nhat Hanh, Zen Buddhist Monk and Founder of the An Quang Buddhist Institute themselves, and not from the situations in which you find yourself?
+-- Thich Nhat Hanh, Zen Buddhist Monk and Founder of the An Quang Buddhist Institute

 Think about the things that have caused you anxiety, stress or depression in the past.
 Now ask yourself, "Was it the things themselves that caused the anxiety, stress and depression, or was it what I believed about those things?"